SETIatHCRO/ATA-Utils/ImagingScripts/ImagingGuide.md

 - Combine all of the scans within your observation, and both LOs.
 - Run the calibration and basic imaging script, which will probide calibrated data producs, initial images, and flux estimates for calibrators.
 - Manuall clean target field.
+- NOTE: These routines currently only opperate on a final measurement set consisting of a single flux calibrator, phase calibrator, and target field.

 ## copy_compress_new_p002.py